sebastienserre/wp-openagenda/readme.txt

 = Is a Roadmap exist?
 * No!
 No roadmap but Ideas:
     * Gutenberg Blocks,
-    * Elementor Widget
-    * Markdown parsing
+    * yours!
 = May I give Idea?
 * Yes please use the [Github](https://github.com/sebastienserre/openagenda-wp/issues) issue

+= I'm using Elementor Page Builder, How to use OpenAgenda for Wordpress to display events?
+* simply use the WordPress Widget, it will display your agenda on Elementor page Builder

 == Screenshots ==